securitis/ASoCActionDemo/README.md

 ASoCActionDemo includes a Python application written purely for demonstration purposes and has known vulnerabilities.
 A description of the application is in Demo_ReadMe.txt.

-The Python code in this project can be used with Microsoft Visual Code and the HCL AppScan CodeSweep to scan for vulnerabilities.
-Also included are two GitHub workflows to for demonstrating CodeSweep (or file change based scans tied to a Pull Request) and ASoC SAST scans (entire codebase).
+The Python code in this project can be used with Microsoft Visual Code and the HCL AppScan CodeSweep extension to scan for vulnerabilities.
+Also included are two GitHub workflows to for demonstrating CodeSweep Action (or file change based scans tied to a Pull Request) and ASoC SAST scans (entire codebase).